IBM/AI-on-Power-Level3/docs/Lab2/lab2-overview.md

     - **RAG scales with external data**: By leveraging vast external knowledge bases or documents, RAG allows for almost unlimited knowledge expansion without retraining the model.
 This is particularly useful for enterprises or specific domains where continuous data updates are essential.
 4. **Improved Performance in Specific Domains**
     - **Specialized knowledge is often needed**: Many applications require access to niche or domain-specific information, such as legal texts, scientific papers, or proprietary company data.
-     -**RAG retrieves domain-specific documents**: The retrieval step allows RAG to pull in domain-specific or proprietary documents, making the output more relevant for specialized tasks.
+    - **RAG retrieves domain-specific documents**: The retrieval step allows RAG to pull in domain-specific or proprietary documents, making the output more relevant for specialized tasks.
 5. **Efficiency and Adaptability**
     - **Model retraining is costly**: Constantly retraining LLMs with new data is computationally expensive and time-consuming.
     - **RAG avoids retraining**: By using real-time retrieval, RAG can access the latest information or new content without the need to retrain the entire model, making it more adaptable and cost-efficient.